Photon condensation from thermal sources and the limits of heat engines: Abstract

 \section{Abstract}

 The trapping and cooling of photon gases in microcavities has been used to create Bose-Einstein condensates.
-We investigate the conditions required for condensation in dye-filled microcavities, with photon populations created either by driving a transition of the dye or by coupling to an external thermal photon reservoir such as sunlight.
-We show that the threshold pump temperature, above which condensation appears, is determined by the second law of thermodynamics.
-The minimum achievable threshold is that of a reversible three-level heat engine, which we show arises in the dye-pumped case, and for the external pumping of a two-level cavity.
+We investigate the conditions required for condensation in dye-filled microcavities, with photon populations created either by driving a transition of the dye, or by coupling the cavity modes to a thermal photon reservoir such as sunlight.
+We find that the threshold pump temperature, above which condensation appears, is determined by the second law of thermodynamics.
+The minimum achievable threshold is that of a reversible three-level heat engine, which we show arises in the dye-pumped case, and for pumping of the modes of a two-level cavity.
 For a many-level cavity condensation occurs at a similar but higher temperature.
-The increase is attributed to irreversible heat transfers and the associated entropy production.
+Our results show that photon condensates can be produced by pumping with incoherent thermal sources, opening possibilities for coherent light generation, energy harvesting, and experimental studies of quantum heat engines.

 The thermalization of cavity photons by inelastic scattering can be used to produce equilibrated photon gases, at densities and temperatures sufficient to achieve Bose-Einstein condensates.
 Such condensates have been observed in dye-filled microcavities~\cite{klaers_boseeinstein_2010,marelic_experimental_2015,greveling_density_2018}, plasmonic lattices~\cite{hakala_boseeinstein_2018}, doped fibers,~\cite{weill_boseeinstein_2019,weill_bose-einstein_2021} and semiconductor microcavities~\cite{schofield_boseeinstein_2024,pieczarka_boseeinstein_2024,barland_photon_2021}.
 In these systems photons are rapidly absorbed and re-emitted by the medium, allowing the gas to cool without significant loss of photons.
 The resulting condensates have been used to explore the physics of near-ideal Bose gases, including grand-canonical fluctuations~\cite{schmitt_spontaneous_2016,klaers_statistical_2012}, fluctuation-dissipation theorems~\cite{ozturk_fluctuation-dissipation_2023}, heat capacity~\cite{damm_calorimetry_2016}, equations-of-state~\cite{busley_compressibility_2022}, and the approach to the continuum limit~\cite{erglis_photonic_2024}.
 Non-equilibrium effects have also been studied, including the breakdown of thermalization~\cite{kirton_thermalization_2015,kirton_nonequilibrium_2013} and coherence~\cite{tang_breakdown_2024} and non-equilibrium phase transitions~\cite{ozturk_observation_2021,erglis_photonic_2024}.